-Memorial Park is listed in the National and New Jersey Registers of Historic Places, and in 2016 was designated one of New Jersey’s Great Public Places by the NJ chapter of the American Planning Association.
+Listed in the National and New Jersey Registers of Historic Places, in 2016 the park was designated one of New Jersey’s Great Public Places by the NJ chapter of the American Planning Association.
 In 2015, interested parties from the Historical Preservation Commission, The Maplewood Garden Club, South Mountain Conservancy and other advocates began meeting to develop plans to maintain the legacy of the park while meeting the challenges of today’s environment.

 The Maplewood Memorial Park Conservancy is a public-private partnership modeled on such successful organizations as Newark’s Branch Brook Alliance and the Central Park Conservancy in New York